2019 Scouts BSA Merit Badge Fair

 Clark's Trading Post in Lincoln, NH will be hosting three Merit Badge Fairs in June.
 We have talented Merit Badge Counselors that are specialized in Railroading, Mammal Study, Environmental Science, Music, Coin Collecting and Geology.
 Each day we will offer three different badges.
 All three badges can be completed in one day; as long as the prerequisite work has been completed adequately.
 After each presentation, the counselors will sign blue cards for Scouts who have attended and successfully completed all prerequisite work.
 This event does sell out, so book early.

-REGISTRATION - Registration is online only and must be received by May 20, 2017 to participate.
-A non-refundable check for the full payment is required at the time of registration.
+REGISTRATION - Registration is online only and must be received by May 20, 2018 to participate.
+A non-refundable check or credit card for the full payment is required at the time of registration.
 Scouts are able to register independently or with their entire Troop for the Merit Badge Fair.
 We recommend Scouts attend no more than two Merit Badge presentations in one day.

 COST - The cost is $18 per person, which includes both the Merit Badge Fair and entrance into the Clark's Trading Post Theme Park.
 Your ticket includes all rides, all shows, all day.
 (There is an additional $8 fee per Scout participating in the Geology badge and $15 fee for coin collecting).

 FAMILY MEMBERS - The Scout's family is welcome to visit Clark's as well, but only Scouts and Troop Leaders are allowed into the presentations.
 Family members ages 4 and above will receive the $18 rate per person but they must be included in the registration.
 If additional family members want tickets after May 20, 2019, they will pay full price at the Railroad Station; which opens at 10:00.

 BLUE CARDS - The blue cards need to be signed in advance by your Scoutmaster and neatly filled out for each presentation you are taking.
 This includes the Scout's name, troop number, address and badge name on all three sections of the blue card.
 Simply attending a presentation does not mean a blue card will be signed.
 Scouts must complete prerequisite work, participate in discussions and activities and meet the requirements.